Proposed etiology of Alzheimer¡¯s disease

 The etiology of Alzheimer¡¯s disease (AD) is still not well understood.
 The prevailing hypothesis is that the brain overproduces or fails to degrade an endogenously produced 42 amino acid-length peptide known as amyloid-beta (A¦Â)(see below).

-In approximately 5% of cases, there is a genetic cause for overproduction of A¦Â, but for the 95% of sporadic sufferers, there is no answer as to why they develop the AD.
 It has been demonstrated that when A¦Â is aggregated into oligomers, it become toxic, causing inhibition of synaptic activity as well as neuronal and neuritic degeneration.
 Further aggregation of A¦Â leads to extracellular deposits known as amyloid plaques (see above picture A).

 Cholinergic hypothesis of Alzheimer¡¯s disease